Posted in 2010-2019, Film Review

 Synopsis: A freed slave sets out on a mission to rescue his wife from the clutches of a crooked slave owner, aided by a German dentist turned bounty hunter.

 Review: In his latest work, director Quentin Tarantino again gives his audience another thrilling spectacle of blood and revenge.
-Like Inglorious Basterds, Tarantino sets his latest story in a historical context.
+Like Inglourious Basterds, Tarantino sets his latest story in a historical context.
 With the former set in the World War II era, Django Unchained is set in the Deep South of the United States, with the slave trade and shortly before the outbreak of the Civil War.

 a